-Figure 9.15: CPU control system.
+Figure 8.15: CPU control system.

-leads to hardware malfunctions.
-If the CPU demand is small, the CPU should be operated at low clock frequency (voltage) to cool it down and decrease the power consumption, while if the CPU demand is large, it should be operated at high clock frequency (voltage) to achieve highspeed computing.
+low clock frequency (voltage) to cool it down and decrease the power consumption, while if the CPU demand is large, it should be operated at high clock frequency (voltage) to achieve high speed computing.
 Additionally, the CPU is cooled by a cooling fan whose voltage input should be suitably regulated.

-Consider the model in Fig. 9.15, whose state is described in terms of the CPU temperature, the CPU tasks, and the angular velocity of the cooling fan.
+Consider the model in Fig. 8.15, whose state is described in terms of the CPU temperature, the CPU tasks, and the angular velocity of the cooling fan.
 Let us define the state of the system when a sufficiently long time has passed after booting the system as the equilibrium state of this model.
 Denote x_1 , x_2 , and x_3 the deviations of the CPU temperature, the amount of CPU tasks in the buffer, and the angular velocity of the cooling fan from the equilibrium state, respectively, and denote u_1 and u_2 the deviations of the clock frequency and the voltage input of a cooling fan from the equilibrium input, respectively.
 The dynamical evolution of this model around the equilibrium state can be described by where the parameters a_1 , a_2 , a_3 , b_1 , b_2 , and b_3 are positive real constants.